ryfylke-react-as/rtk-query-loader/docs/docs/Features/other-libs.md

 You can use RTK Query Loader with most other similar query-fetching libraries.
 This is possible through the use of _resolvers_.

 :::note
 Although `rtk-query-loader` was build with `@reduxjs/toolkit` in mind, the underlying principles can be applied to any similar data loading solution.
-[Read more about how RTK Query Loader works under the hood](../Advanced/under-the-hood.md).
 :::

 ## Tanstack Query